 The journey of the dreamer begins with the ritual the Abber Nomads call "The Walk to Wirikuta".
-In this ritual, the dreamer spends twenty-four hours fasting and physically exerting himself until he reaches a profound state of exhaustion.
-At this point the dreamer sits close to a burning fire and meditates on the blaze.
-At this moment, the conscious mind has been so weakened that the will of the dreamer is capable of breaking through the barrier that separates the waking mind from the world of the sleeping mind, known as Wirikuta.
+In this ritual. the dreamer spends twenty-four hours fasting and physically exerting himself until he reaches a profound state of exhaustion.
+At this point the dreamer sits close to a burning fire and meditates At this moment, the on the blaze. conscious mind has been so weakened that the will of the dreamer is capable of breaking through the barrier that separates the waking mind from the world of the sleeping mind, known as Wirikuta.
 A successful will save against a DC 15 allows the sleeper to "walk to Wirikuta".
 Failure indicates the dreamer must spend another hour meditating before attempting again.
-Each hour spent meditating after the first grants a +2 bonus.
+Each hour spent meditating after the first grants a +2 bonus dream world is but a minute in the real world.